Canonical integral models for Shimura varieties of toral type

 In the remainder of this section, we focus on the case where $\eG = \eT$ is a $\bQ$-torus.
-Then the unique parahoric subgroup $\eK_p$ of $T(\bQ_p)$ corresponds to the connected component $\cT$ of the identity of the N\'eron model of $T$, and the conjugacy class $X$ reduces to a single homomorphism $h: \mathbb{S} \to \eT_\bR$.
-For any sufficiently small compact open subgroup $\eK \subset \eT(\bA_f)$, we obtain a zero-dimensional Shimura variety, which is given by a finite set of points:
+Then the unique parahoric subgroup $\eK_p$ of $T(\bQ_p)$ corresponds to the identity component $\cT$ of the N\'eron model of $T$, and the conjugacy class $X$ reduces to a single homomorphism $h: \mathbb{S} \to \eT_\bR$.
+For any neat compact open subgroup $\eK \subset \eT(\bA_f)$, we obtain a zero-dimensional Shimura variety, which is given by a finite set of points:

 where each $\eE_i$ is a finite extension of $\eE$.